-rei Fixed nuneration 100% of fixed pay awarded in cash STI Performance period (1 year), 50% awarded in cash 50% of total STI deferred for 1 year, awarded in cash At risk remuneration រោ Performanoe period (1 year) 75% of award based on an operating EPS hurdle and subject to no material underperformance against environmental and sustainability targets.
-Performance measured at the end of year 4.
+ren Fixed nuneration 100% of fixed pay awarded in cash STI Performance period (1 year), 50% awarded in cash 50% of total STI deferred for 1 year, awarded in cash LTI Performance period (1 year) 75% of award based on an operating EPS hurdle and subject to no material underperformance against environmental and sustainability targets.
 25% of award based on a relative TSR hurdle.
-Performance measured at the end of year 4.
-14% of LTI award (subject to service/performance requirements) vests shortly after the end of year 4.
+Performance measured at the end of year 4 At risk remuneration 14% of LTI award (subject to service/ performance requirements) vests shortly after the end of year 4.
 14% of LTI award (subject to service/performance requirements) vests shortly after the end of year 5.
 14% of LTI award (subject to service / performance requirements) vests shortly after the end of year 6.
 14% of LTI award (subject to service / performance requirements) vests shortly after the end of year 7.
-14% of LTI award (subject to service / performance requirements) vests shortly after the end of year 7.
+14% of LTI award (subject to service / performance requirements) vests shortly after the end of year 8.
 14% of LTI award (subject to service / performance requirements) vests shortly after the end of year 9.
 14% of LTI award (subject to service / performance requirements) vests shortly after the end of year 10.
+Current year Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Year 7 Year 8 Year 9 Year 10